Tropykus/protocol-rsk/README.md

 rLending is an algorithmic distributed protocol deployed on the RSK network..
 As such, it's main motivation is to allow users to lend crypto currencies as collateral and to borrow crypto assets based on interest rates set by real-time supply and demand smart contracts.
 The rLending Protocol is developed using RSK smart contracts for supplying or borrowing assets.
 Through the cToken contracts, accounts on the blockchain *supply* capital (rBTC or ERC-20 tokens) to receive cTokens or *borrow* assets from the protocol (holding other assets as collateral).
 The rLending cToken contracts track these balances and algorithmically set interest rates for borrowers.

-* TODO: add link to official documentation
+You can read the protocol documentation at [rlending.app](https://rlending.app/docs/introduction)

-For questions about interacting with rLending, please visit [our Discord server](https://thinkanddev.com/discord).
+For questions about interacting with rLending, please visit our [Telegram](https://t.me/rLendingCommunity).

-For security concerns, please visit [https://thinkanddev.com/security](https://thinkanddev.com/security) or email [security@thinkanddev.com](mailto:security@thinkanddev.com).

 Contracts
 =========